dj-pearson/craft-chicago-finds/features.md

 Buyers can rate just the packaging/unboxing separately.
 Encourages sellers to step up presentation.

 Mood-based browsing
-Simple toggle like “Cozy / Festive / Minimalist / Bold” that adjusts product grid colors and curation.
+Simple toggle like "Cozy / Festive / Minimalist / Bold" that adjusts product grid colors and curation.

-One-click re-order
+✅ One-click re-order
 For consumables (candles, soaps, teas).
 Makes repeat sales painless.

 AI-powered gift recommender
-Ask a few questions (“budget,” “who is it for?”), and the system curates picks.
+Ask a few questions ("budget," "who is it for?"), and the system curates picks.
 Great during holidays.

 Seasonal site skins
 Subtle design themes (autumn leaves, winter snow) applied to the site to keep it feeling alive without being overwhelming.